iiLaurens/blog/content/2016/korean-audio-scraping-for-anki.md

 Executing the script will take a few hours.
 Please wait for it to finish.
 But no worries, the script can be interrupted.
 Simply run the script again to continue where it left off.
 In the end, a new file should have appeared named `out.apkg`.
-This is the new deck, containing all your originals cards and progress of you korean vocabulary deck (by *Evita*), and extended to have more sound fragments.
-In total, I found that this script increases the sound fragment by 4230 samples making *a total of 4923* notes with audio.
+This is the new deck, containing all your originals cards and progress of you Korean vocabulary deck (by *Evita*), and extended to have more sound fragments.
+In total, I found that this script adds **4130 new sound fragments**, making a total of 4823 notes with audio and just around 90 that still lack audio.
+That's quite a significant improvement!

 # Can't you just give me your deck?
 You clearly see the code and think, should I really run this and set this all up?
 No,